 The CLA45 AMG looks more dynamic than the regular CLA thanks to a twin-blade grille, muscular bumpers front and back, an air diffuser that incorporates four rectangular exhaust tips and a slightly lowered ride height.
 Model-specific exterior colors, wheel designs and "Turbo" emblems on both front fenders finish off the look.

 The CLA45's cabin is largely carried over from the regular CLA.
-Unabashedly designed to appeal to a young and trendy audience, the dashboard features aircraft-inspired round air vents surrounded by chrome bezels and a three-spoke multifunction steering wheel upholstered in leather.
+Unabashedly designed to appeal to a young and trendy audience, the cockpit is characterized by aircraft-inspired round air vents surrounded by chrome bezels and a three-spoke multifunction steering wheel upholstered in leather.

 Carbon fiber trim on the dash, two sport seats up front and an AMG-specific instrument cluster that includes a timer emphasize the performance-focused nature of the car.